AliZare76/TSECrawler/README.md

 # TSE Crawler

-ETL process to crawl, process and store the data from a specefic api.
+ETL pipeline to crawl, process and store the data from a specefic api.

 ## Getting Started